Metro Atlanta: Climate

 The Atlanta metro area has a humid subtropical climate with four seasons.
 Summer is the longest.
 January daily lows average from 32–35 °F north to south, and highs range from 48–54 °F, but often reach well above or below this average.
 There is an average annual snowfall of about 2.5 in, falling mostly from December through March, though there was snow north of the city on April 3, 1987.
 Snow flurries are actually common during the winter months when there is an especially deep trough in the jet stream.
 These events usually do not amount to more than a slight dusting and therefore go unrecognized in most weather summaries.

 Summers are long and consistently hot and humid.
 July mornings average 71 °F and afternoons average 89 °F, with slight breezes, and typically a 20–40% chance of afternoon thunderstorms.
 During the summer afternoon thunderstorms, temperatures may suddenly drop to 70–77 degrees with locally heavy rainfall.
 Average annual rainfall is about 50.2 in.
 Late winter and early spring, as well as July, are the wettest.
 Fall, especially October, is the driest.

-From 1878 to 2011, the highest recorded temperatures at Atlanta were 105 °F on three days in the extraordinarily hot July 1980, followed by 104 °F that month and in August 2007, the hottest month ever for the area.
+From 1878 to 2011, the highest recorded temperatures at Atlanta were 105 °F on three days in the extraordinarily hot July 1980, followed by 104 °F that month and during a heat wave in August 2007, the hottest month ever for the area.
 This was broken on the last day of June 2012, when the temperature reached 106 °F, during a massive heat wave that hit most of the country, with another 105 the next day tying the July record.
 The lowest recorded temperatures were -6 °F and -8 °F on January 20 and 21 of 1985, and -9 °F on February 13, 1899, during severe cold snaps that went so far south they devastated the entire citrus industry in central Florida.